ml4ai/automates/documentation/reports/m3_report_prototype_system/code_summarization.md

 ### Progress on code/docstring corpus

-The team was able to increase the size of our overall code/docstring corpus by indexing more python packages to look for additional python functions that had PEP-style descriptive docstrings.
-We were able to index additional python packages from the following lists of packages: the [anaconda distribution](https://docs.anaconda.com/anaconda/packages/py3.6_osx-64/), the [awesome-python](https://github.com/vinta/awesome-python) list, and the list of all available [SciKit packages](http://scikits.appspot.com/scikits).
-In total we increased the amount of python packages that we are searching for code/docstring pairs to add to our corpus from only 24 to 1132.
+The team was able to increase the size of our overall code/docstring corpus by indexing more Python packages to look for additional Python functions that had PEP-style descriptive docstrings.
+We were able to index additional Python packages from the following lists of packages: the [anaconda distribution](https://docs.anaconda.com/anaconda/packages/py3.6_osx-64/), the [awesome-python](https://github.com/vinta/awesome-python) list, and the list of all available [SciKit packages](http://scikits.appspot.com/scikits).
+In total, we increased the amount of Python packages that we are searching for code/docstring pairs to add to our corpus from only 24 to 1132.
 However, the amount of data we discovered from these packages has only increased from roughly 22,000 examples to roughly 82,000 examples.
 This suggests that the variance in functionality of code samples included in our dataset has greatly increased.
-We have added the following graphic to give a preview of the styles of code-bases that have added the largest amount of code/docstring pairs to our corpus.
+The following graphic gives a preview of the styles of code-bases that have added the largest amount of code/docstring pairs to our corpus.